Lego Batman 2: DC Super Heroes

 Lego Batman 2: DC Super Heroes is a 2012 Lego-themed action-adventure game developed by Traveller's Tales and published by Warner Bros.
 Interactive Entertainment.
-The game is a sequel to Lego Batman: The Videogame and the second installment in the Lego Batman series.
+It is a sequel to Lego Batman: The Videogame, and the second installment in the Lego Batman series.
 The main storyline follows Batman, Robin, and Superman as they attempt to foil the Joker and Lex Luthor's plans to have the latter become president of the United States, joining forces with the Justice League along the way.
 As a result, the game's cast is larger than its predecessor and includes characters outside of the Batman series.

-The game is presented in a third-person perspective, with missions in the game showing an emphasis on exploration.
-The player is able to complete various side missions within the fictional Gotham City to unlock characters and use them within missions once completed.
-Unlike its previous games, which uses wordless grunts, the game is the first in Traveller's Tales' Lego series to feature spoken dialogue and an open world.
+The game is presented in a third-person perspective, with missions placing emphasis on exploration.
+Alongside the storyline, the player is able to complete various side missions in the fictional Gotham City to unlock new characters and use them within missions once completed.
+Unlike previous Lego games, which used wordless grunts, the game is the first in Traveller's Tales' series to feature spoken dialogue and an open world.

 Lego Batman 2 was released worldwide for the Microsoft Windows, PlayStation 3, Wii, Xbox 360, PlayStation Vita, Nintendo 3DS and Nintendo DS in June 2012.
 An OS X version of the game, published by Feral Interactive, was released in September 2012, followed by a Wii U version in May 2013.
-A mobile version of the game, titled Lego Batman: DC Super Heroes was released for iOS in March 2013 and for Android in March 2016.
+A mobile version of the game, titled Lego Batman: DC Super Heroes, was released for iOS in March 2013 and for Android in March 2016.
 The game received generally positive reviews for most platforms, and mixed reviews for the 3DS and Vita, and sold 3.4 million copies by March 2013.
-A film adaptation was released on Blu-ray and DVD in May 2013 as a compilation of cutscenes from the game.
+A film adaptation was released on Blu-ray and DVD in May 2013.
 A standalone sequel, Lego Batman 3: Beyond Gotham, was released in November 2014.

 Gameplay

 Lego Batman 2: DC Super Heroes is an action-adventure open-world game.
-The gameplay is similar to Lego Batman: The Videogame, and presented in the third-person perspective where the playable character is allowed access through the visible elements of the 3D space they are in, although some missions force the camera to be in a 2.5D perspective.
+The gameplay is similar to Lego Batman: The Videogame and presented in the third-person perspective, where the player character is allowed access through the visible elements of the 3D space they are in, although some missions force the camera to be in a 2.5D perspective.
 The game is set primarily within Gotham City, although Metropolis is also visited as part of a mission.
-The player can freely explore Gotham City and unlock various characters within it, and some of the elements are broken into "bricks", which the player can use to build new suits or construct objects that can help solve puzzles.
+The player can freely explore Gotham and unlock various characters within it.
+Some elements of the game's world are broken into "bricks", which the player can use to build new suits or construct objects that can help solve puzzles.